louiedinh/python-practice-projects/content/pages/lisp-interpreter.md

             y)))
     (divides_evenly?
 5 2) #=> False

-Finally we have cond, the generalized if statement.
+Finally we have **cond**, the generalized if statement.
 It is just a bunch of if/else blocks that executes the first matching condition and returns the associated value.
 Here is the example: